Frequently Asked Questions

 Have any pressing questions or concerns about your baby?
 Katie may have a quick insight!

-• We currently prefer Venmo, however we are happy to discuss other options!
+I currently prefer Venmo, however I am happy to discuss other options!

 Options

-• The Infant Package is an excellent choice for an expecting parent, especially a first time parent.
+The Postpartum Packages are excellent for supporting an expecting parent, especially a first time parent.
 During the third trimester of pregnancy is the perfect time to think through how to support healthy sleep habits, having a safe and supportive environment for your new family, and answering any other questions you may have.
-The six included calls can be scheduled before and after delivery to best meet your individual needs.
+The included calls can be scheduled before and after delivery to best meet your individual needs.

-• We do offer gift certificates!
-Giving a package or an à la carte service is a great way to support a new parent.
+We do offer gift certificates!
+Giving a package or service is a great way to support a new parent.
 This is also a useful item to add to a baby registry or wishlist.

 We believe every family deserves support throughout their child’s early years.
 We set aside 10% of all full priced packages to be able to offer free or lower cost services upon request.